Parkview Health Senior Leadership

 Packnett has a bachelor's degree in business administration from the University of Central Oklahoma.
 Packnett holds a master's degree in hospital administration from the University of Minnesota.

-Ray Dusman, MD, Chief Physician Executive, Parkview Health
+Ray Dusman, MD, President, Physician and Clinical Enterprise, Parkview Health

 Ray Dusman, MD, joined Parkview Health as a member of Fort Wayne Cardiology in 1989.
 Fort Wayne Cardiology became Parkview Physicians Group – Cardiology in 2010.
 He was named executive vice president and chief physician executive of Parkview Health in 2009.
 He provides executive oversight for health system safety and quality, healthcare delivery and physician leadership of service line and institute models.
 Dr. Dusman serves as vice-chairman of the Parkview Health Board of Directors, chairman of the board's safety and quality committee and is a member of the board governance, finance and strategic planning committees.
 He serves as a member of the Parkview Physicians Group Board of Managers.